The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Pairing up learners to chat about what they are currently reading – this could include famous character duo cards to randomise pairings

-Schools should give learner social networks more formal structures in one of the below ways, or in another way that suits their setting:
+Schools should give learner social networks more formal structures in one of the below ways, or in another way that suits their setting and learners:

-Offering interest-based clubs or groups during break times / free lessons / breakfast or after school clubs, e.g. reluctant readers, manga group, ASN, poetry groups, non-fiction, Sci-Fi, EAL etc.
+Offering interest-based clubs or groups during break times / free lessons / breakfast or after school clubs tailored to your school community (you could use Attitude Surveys to identify need and interest), e.g. books and biscuits, manga group, ASN, sensory storytelling, poetry groups, non-fiction, Sci-Fi, EAL

 Hosting online book club sessions – these could include learners from other schools